Plaud-AI/plaud-sdk/README.md

 ## System Architecture

 *   PLAUD SDK: A software development kit enabling third-party applications to integrate with PLAUD's Al-powered hardware and software services
-*   Client Host App: The client's mobile app that integrates the PLAUD SDK to access PLAUD's hardware and software services
+*   Client Host App: The client's app that integrates the PLAUD SDK to access PLAUD's hardware and software services
-*   PLAUD Template App: A pre-built template App provided by PLAUD, enabling enterprises to rapidly customize and deploy private-branded solutions via APIs and Apps
+*   PLAUD Template App: A pre-built template app provided by PLAUD, enabling enterprises to rapidly customize and deploy private-branded solutions via APIs and Apps

 <p align="center">
   <img  src="/assets/outline.png">